KlutzyBubbles/kards-discord-bot/README.md

 **[[[channels (add|remove) (channels)**

 Adds or removes channels in which the list and search commands can be used.
-If no channels are added thn it is usable in all channels.
+If no channels are added then it is usable in all channels.

 **[[[fix**